Da1yuqin/TCDiff/README.md

 The code is being released soon!

-[<a href="https://wanluzhu.github.io/TCDiffusion/"><strong>Project Page</strong></a>]
+[<a href="https://da1yuqin.github.io/TCDiffpp.website/"><strong>Project Page</strong></a>]

 ![model](Fig/Pipline.jpg)
-Our framework consists of two main components: the Dance-Beat Navigator (DBN) and Trajectory-Controllable Diffusion (TCDiff).
-To address dancer ambiguity, initially, we employ DBN to model dancer positions, as dancers' coordinates exhibit distinct differences and are less prone to confusion.
-Subsequently, TCDiff utilizes this result for conditional diffusion to generate corresponding dance movements.
-During this process, a fusion projection enhances group information before inputting it into the multi-dance transformer, while a footwork adaptor adjusts the final footwork.
+Our end-to-end TCDiff++ framework comprises two key components: the Group Dance Decoder (GDD) and the Footwork Adaptor (FA).
+The GDD initially generates a raw motion sequence without trajectory overlap based on the given music.
+Subsequently, the FA refines the foot movements by leveraging the positional information of the raw motion, producing an adapted motion with improved footstep actions to reduce foot sliding.
+Finally, the adapted footstep movements are incorporated into the raw motion, yielding a harmonious dance sequence with stable footwork and fewer dancer collisions.